 Throughout Wojtyla’s life he was his mentor and his partner.

-Cardinal Wysznski was scheduled to be beatified in Warsaw, Poland on June 7, 2020, but this ceremony has been postponed because of the current pandemic.
+Cardinal Wysznski was beatified in Warsaw, Poland, on September 12, 2021, a ceremony that was postponed because of the pandemic.

 Take a moment to watch the YouTube of the two of them featured below.